astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/data-feeds/Consuming Data.md

 - `base_currency_id`: uppercase utf8-encoded string for the base currency (e.g. BTC)
 - `quote_currency_id`: uppercase utf8-encoded string for the base currency (e.g. ETH)
-- `aggregation_mode`: aggregation mode to use for combining the many data sources available in Empiric.
-Use constants defined in Empiric.
+- `aggregation_mode`: aggregation mode to use for combining the many data sources available in Pragma.
+Use constants defined in Pragma.
 Option must currently be set to `MEDIAN`.
 Additional options `TWAP`, `EXPONENTIAL_DECAY` and `MEAN` are coming soon.

 #### Returns